-In this example you will are going to read the input given of the pin I0.12 of the Raspberry Pi PLC.
+In this example, you will be going to read the input given of the pin I0.12 of the Raspberry Pi PLC.
 In order to do it, you will implement a loop that will be constantly reading the input value.

 import subprocess import time def str2dec(string): return (string[0:-1]) def adc(value): return (10*int(str2dec(value)))/4096 if __name__ == "__main__": print("Start") while True: try: x = subprocess.run(["./get-analog-input","I0.12"], stdout=subprocess.PIPE, text=True): print(adc(x.stdout)) time.sleep(1) except KeyboardInterrupt: print("\nExit") break

-In order to execute the Python program, you will call it as the follow:
+In order to execute the Python program, you will call it as follow:

 > python3 analog_inputs.py